Let Barnstable/Plymouth Appraisal Services attend to your appraisal needs

 To a lot of us, an appraisal is simply one more thing in the long list of items for a home sale or refinance.
 And while there are an increasing number of automated home valuation processes that may seem more prudent than an appraisal, nearly all lenders still need a local expert because the stakes are very high.
 You might believe that securing a mortgage is the only reason to get an appraisal, but there are additional cases when the services of a certified, independent real estate professional might be helpful.

-Contest your tax assessment in Barnstable County
+Challenge your tax assessment in Barnstable County

-Get rid of PMI to lower your mortgage payment
+PMI removal to lower your mortgage payment

-Determine a fair and accurate valuation for estate liquidation
+Fair and accurate estate liquidation

 Losing a loved one is a difficult time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the real estate involved.
 We guarantee the fullest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

 Unlike many wealthy individuals, most Americans don't have dedicated estate planners or executors to take care of these issues.
 A home or other property often makes up a disproportionate share of the total estate value, so knowing the true worth of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've gotten an honest deal.

 Relocate to or from Barnstable County for work